Key takeaways:

 You’ll need to meet the following requirements to start your business:

-• Get the necessary insurance: Business owners are required to obtain general liability, worker’s compensation, and commercial automobile insurance.
+- Get the necessary insurance: Business owners are required to obtain general liability, workers’ compensation, and commercial automobile insurance.
 The minimum coverage amount required depends on the monetary limit of your contractor’s license.
 This monetary amount is based on your financial statement.

-• Obtain the necessary permits: The specific permits you need will depend on the local jurisdiction of the location where the project will take place.
+- Obtain the necessary permits: The specific permits you need will depend on the local jurisdiction of the location where the project will take place.
 Check with your local Building and Codes office for what specific permits you’ll need.

-On average, it costs around $10,000 to get all the tools, equipment, and insurance needed to start a plumbing business.
+On average, it costs around $10,000 to get all the essential plumbing tools, equipment, and insurance needed to start a plumbing business.
 If needed, you can apply for a small business loan to help cover the initial costs.
 You can also check with your local government to see if any small business grants are available.

 Does a plumbing license in Colorado increase your earning potential?

-A plumbing license is not only required to conduct plumbing work, it also helps increase your earning potential.
-The more experience you get, the higher the license title you’re able to receive—which brings greater earnings.
-There’s a 53% jump in salary from an apprentice plumber to a journeyman plumber.
-That’s an additional $19,528 in your pocket!
-Our Essential Plumber Salary Guide shows how much your earning potential increases with experience, job title, and geographic location.
+A plumbing license is not only required to conduct plumbing work, but it also helps increase your earning potential.
+The more experience you get, the higher the license title you’re able to receive, which brings greater earnings.